 Exemptions.
-No one is exempt from the gas guzzler tax, including the federal government, state and local governments, and nonprofit educational organizations.
+No one is exempt from the gas guzzler tax, including the federal government, state and local governments, qualified blood collector organizations, and nonprofit educational organizations.
 However, see Vehicles not subject to tax, earlier.

 Form 6197.
 Use Form 6197 to figure your tax liability for each quarter.
 Attach Form 6197 to your Form 720 for the quarter.
-See the instructions for Form 6197 for more information and the one-time filing rules.
+See the Form 6197 instructions for more information and the one-time filing rules.